Plant Genomics and Developmental Biology Consultant & Expert

 Why would this be the situation?
 The statistics applied to this specific situation did not provide insights.
 Yet, non-statistical based postulates were made.
 These pertained to age of cultures and the possible influence of high temperature.
 These postulates were supported through a change and broadening of experimental protocols.
 Only through young cultures (colonies) of fungi, derived from newly generated spores, grown at high temperatures, were very high, programmed mutations generated again in a highly programmed manner within such colonies.
 There was very little variation in frequencies from colony to colony.
 This could be inferred from the statistical data and significance tests involving experimental and control groups of colonies.
 The high temperature, or high infrared radiation, acted, it was concluded, as a non-local agent in the promotion of a high degree of programmed mutation within the experimental colonies.

 The change in experimental protocols thus made evident a new cause pertaining to or influencing genetic control.
 However, the statistical method did not address or explain this, and an epigenetic explanation was given that again circumvented statistics (Lieber, 1972, 1976, 1998b, 2016; also, see articles on this website.)
 Again, the explanatory power of statistics is shown to be limited.
 Nevertheless, the designing of new experiments through the application of mind enabled the detection of a further cause (or causes), thereby negating the appearance of randomness, or apparently random specifics, through the agency of the revised experimental protocols.
 And because of such, through changing protocols, enabled by the human mind, a growing, more complete view has been enabled.
-And such a new experimental view, enabled through the human mind, has thus circumscribed the limitations of statistics, (itself a creation of the human mind), limitations which appear to be due to uncontrolled specifics or random specificity beyond a certain level or scale, and which are tied to a specific experimental method or design.
-The human mind can nevertheless circumvent the limitations of its own approaches to nature, but ironically, it is bound to them when accepting a priori a limitation of our knowledge of nature, due to our generally not accepting the limitations of this knowledge's mathematical tool or methodology.
+And such a new experimental view, enabled through the human mind, has thus circumscribed the limitations of statistics, (itself a creation of the human mind).
+These are limitations that appear to be due to uncontrolled specifics or random specificity beyond a certain level or scale, and which are tied to a specific experimental method or design.
+The human mind can nevertheless circumvent the limitations of its own approaches to nature, but ironically, it is bound to them when accepting a priori a limitation of our knowledge of nature; though, some people also ironically do not accept (at least completely) the limitations of this knowledge's mathematical tool or methodology.

-This limitation of this tool when addressing biological nature is analogous, if not similar, to the statistical investigations in quantum mechanics.
+This limitation of this statistical or methodological tool when addressing biological nature, especially with regard to causation, is analogous, if not similar, to the statistical investigations in quantum mechanics.
 Such statistics is based, for example, on studies of the behavior of large numbers electrons or the behavior of large numbers of atoms exhibiting radioactivity.
 The statistics does not provide information as to behavior of an individual electron as far as its trajectory or path is concerned, or, when and why an individual atom becomes radioactive.
 The statistics does not address causation at that level.
 In fact, it precludes an awareness of such causation or an ordering, integrating process.
 As Einstein indicated, such statistical limitation makes quantum mechanics itself unable to present a complete view of reality.
 The implication would be that quantum mechanics is incomplete.
 This is a position that Einstein held through the years.
 As Albert Einstein wrote on this subject in 1949 :

 What does not satisfy me in that theory [of quantum mechanics], from the standpoint of principle, is its attitude towards that which appears to be the programmatic aim of all physics: the complete description of any (individual) real situation...One arrives at very implausible theoretical conceptions, if one attempts to maintain the thesis that the statistical quantum theory is in principle capable of producing a complete description of an individual physical system.
 On the other hand, those difficulties of theoretical interpretation disappear, if one views the quantum-mechanic description as the description of ensembles of systems...Within the framework of statistical quantum theory there is no such thing as a complete description of the individual system (Einstein, 1949).